Creating and Running Symfony Projects

 17

-18This creates a basic controller class
+18This code creates a basic controller class

 DefaultController

-method is linked to the root path/
+method linked to the website root/

 via the@Route("/")